Applying Surveys Research to Market Segmentation

 A Comparison of Three Approaches to Surveys Research

-Customer-Centric Model - A customer-centric model that employs the family life cycle (FLC) framework but embeds the research approach within the context of the dining experience.
+Customer-Centric Model - A customer-centric model that employs the FLC framework but embeds the research approach within the context of the dining experience.
 Suppose the surveys research occurs in restaurants.
 The opportunity for restaurant proprietors to participate in and observe the data collection takes on an action research tenor and increases stakeholder interest.
 The primary objective—ensuring consumers are able to differentiate between the restaurant offerings—fits well with the focus on the customer dining experience.

 The basis for the customer-centric model is established through the efforts of a Delphi panel consisting of restaurant patrons, not restaurant proprietors.